Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/REX16-aptamer.md

       <h3><a href="https://pubmed.ncbi.nlm.nih.gov/10233958/" target="_blank" style="color:#520049">1999</a></h3>
     </div>
     <div class="body">
-      <p>In this paper, we study the function of a protein called Rex and the mimics of its RNA binding elements.
+      <p>In this paper, they study the function of a protein called Rex and the mimics of its RNA binding elements.
 The researchers did this by screening RNA molecules that are tightly bound to the REX-fusion protein from a pool of randomly sequenced RNA with conformational constraints, and these RNA molecules are called anti-Rex aptamers<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup></p>
     </div>
   </div>
   <div class="entry">